macmade/XS-Labs-Style-Guide/README.md

 #### 4.1.
 Naming

 C++ classes should always follow the upper camel-case rule.
+Properties should always follow the lower camel-case rule.
-Methods should always follow the lower camel-case rule, as well as properties.
+Methods should follow either the upper camel-case rule or the lower camel-case rule, but mixing both in the same project is not allowed.

 Private members should always have a leading underscore.